intershop/iom-blueprint-project/README.md

 Welcome to the Intershop Order Management Blueprint Project!

-The IOM Blueprint project is an Angular-based progressive web app storefront for the Intershop Commerce Suite.
 The Intershop Order Management Blueprint Project is a demo project for demonstration purposes and for learning project development of the Intershop Order Management.

 More information can be found [here](https://www.intershop.com/en/intershop-order-management).